Argentina's missing submarine: What we know

 "Currently a powerful low-pressure system is causing wind gusts in excess of 70 kph (around 45 mph) and churning up the South Atlantic Ocean with swells equivalent to a two-story building.
 This weather will hamper the search efforts for at least the next 48 hours," CNN meteorologist Derek Van Dam said.

-Given the submarines range, the search area could comprise "thousands of square kilometers," says Layton.
+Given the submarines range, the search area could comprise "thousands of square kilometers," said Layton.

 "If satellite signals are from sub this whittles things down, gives (search and rescue) a great chance."